syncfusion-content/maui-docs/MAUI/Maps/getting-started.md

 ![.NET MAUI Maps with tile layer](images/getting-started/getting_started_tile_layer.png)

 N> You can refer to our [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our [.NET MAUI Maps](https://github.com/syncfusion/maui-demos/tree/master/MAUI/Maps) example that shows you how to configure the Maps in .NET MAUI.
+You can also explore our [.NET MAUI Maps](https://github.com/syncfusion/maui-demos/tree/master/MAUI/Maps) example that shows you how to render the Maps in .NET MAUI.